 We recommend hanging the poster in highly-visible locations in the fitness center, placing the handouts at the reception area and in the locker rooms, and bringing attention to water fountains with the Fill Up Here!, Refresh!, and Thirst Quencher posters.
-Digital versions are available and may be inserted into newsletters and uploaded to websites and via social media.
+Digital versions ar available an ma b inserte into newsletter an uploaded t websites and via social media.